LSXPrime/soundflow-docs/src/content/docs/core-concepts.md

 ## Sound Modifiers (`SoundModifier`)

 `SoundModifier` is an abstract base class for creating audio effects that modify the audio stream.
-Modifiers are applied to `SoundComponent` instances and process the audio data.
+Modifiers are applied to `SoundComponent` instances or to `AudioSegment`, `Track`, `Composition` and process the audio data.

 **Key Features:**